-John Wesley in America: Restoring Primitive Christianity (Oxford University Press).
-Flyers with a 20-30% discount order form: UK version, US version.
-A 15 minute presentation summarizing the book can be found here, and a longer presentation here.
-Recent blogs and new stories relating to the book: OUPblog, The Way of Improvement Leads Home, PLNU Spirit, John Rylands Library Special Collections, NCN News, United Methodist News Service.
+John Wesley in America: Restoring Primitive Christianity (Oxford University Press, 2014; 2016 in paperback).
+Flyers with a 30% discount order form/code for the paperback: UK version, US version.
+A presentation relating to the book can be found here.
+Blogs and news stories relating to the book: OUPblog, John Rylands Library Special Collections, United Methodist News Service.
 It is available through some libraries via Oxford Scholarship Online.

 Entry on The Radical Reformers for the Global Wesleyan Dictionary of Theology (Beacon Hill Press, 2013).